 The hormones Melatonin and Cortisol are both examples of hormones not suited to serum.
 These hormones are “pulsatile” and it is this pulse or rhythm that is measured during day and night.
 It is far easier to spit into a collection vial throughout the course of the night/ morning, than would be to attend a blood collection centre.
 That doesn’t mean saliva is the superior testing method though, not by any means.
 Sure it has strengths as a testing medium, but it has shortcomings like any other.

 What are the Limitations of Saliva for Testing Hormones?

-It must be pointed out that Saliva as a testing specimen (type) has limitations too.
 Only 10 or so hormones are tested this way when the human body secretes and circulates approximately 50 different hormones.
-Another weakness in the argument for use of saliva for testing hormones is the potential for blood spot contamination, or contamination related to toxic metals i.e. dental and oral fixtures .
+Another weakness in the argument for use of saliva for testing hormones is the potential for blood spot contamination, or contamination related to toxic metals i.e. dental and oral fixtures.
 This has to be accepted as a possibility at both the saliva collection point and subsequent transfer to the lab.

 Contamination can occur when Testing Hormones using Saliva

 Contamination can occur by simply brushing teeth or drinking coffee prior to sample collection.
 Tobacco and also Vitamin B12 are known to interfere with melatonin test results making strict adherence to collection instructions important.